JohnPlamoottil/se_project_aroundtheus/README.md

-In Sprint4 I utilized Javascript (script.js) to make the project interactive stage 1 - creating an array for initial cards for the 6 imgs and links
+In Sprint4 I utilized Javascript (script.js) to make the project interactive stage 1 - creating an array for initial cards for the 6 imgs and links stage 2 - creating a modal box in the CSS stage 3 - using the DOM to create buttons within About Me, Save, Close integrated with HTML and CSS and JS stage 4 - adding final functionality to the modal box and making the 6 cards render from the array

 Sprint4: